Kate Bedingfield: Biden administration

 In November 2020, Bedingfield was designated White House Communications Director for the Biden administration.
 In late July 2022, Bedingfield reversed the decision announced weeks earlier to leave her position as White House Communications Director.

 In February 2023, Bedingfield announced that she would leave the administration at the end of the month.
-Her position will be filled by Ben LaBolt.
+Her position was filled by Ben LaBolt.

 Private sector

 In November 2011, Bedingfield started working at the Motion Picture Association of America (MPAA).
 In May 2013, Bedingfield was named spokesperson and vice president of corporate communications at the MPAA.
 After working in the Obama administration, Bedingfield returned briefly to sports and entertainment communications.

 Personal life

 Bedingfield married David Kelley Kieve on January 12, 2013, at St. John's Episcopal Church, Lafayette Square in Washington, D.C.
 Bedingfield and Kieve have two children together.
 Kieve currently serves as the President of the Environmental Defense Action Fund.